rejetto/hfs/dev-plugins.md

 - `custom.html` file, that works exactly like the main `custom.html`.
 Even when same section is specified by 2 (or more) files, both contents are appended.

+## Storage

+Plugins that need to store generated data persistently should put all the files in the "storage" folder that is automatically created for each plugin.
+In your plugin you can get this path by reading `api.storageDir`.

+There is a very powerful way to store data, that is by using `api.openDb`.
+This will automatically create the file inside the storage folder.
+For further details please refer to the dedicated documentation.

 ## Dependencies

 You run vanilla javascript here, in the backend and/or in the browser, so the tools you have for dependencies